 Urea Topic: Body parts (anatomy)

 Meaning Food such as fish, meat and eggs are called protein foods.
 When your body uses protein, urea is left over.
 It is not useful to your body, so your blood carries it to the kidneys.
 The kidneys send it out of your body in wee (urine).

 Similar words Protein

 Ureter Topic: Body parts (anatomy)

 Meaning The ureters are the tubes that carry wee from the kidneys to the bladder.
 You have two ureters, one from each kidney.

 Similar words Wee

 Urethra Topic: Body parts (anatomy)

-Meaning a tube from the bladder to the outside.
-Wee this tube when you wee (urinate).
+Meaning The urethra is a tube from the bladder to the outside.
+Wee flows through this tube when you wee (urinate).

 Similar words Wee

 Urinalysis Topic: General health words

 Meaning A test doctors do with your wee or pee that can help them check your health.

 Similar words Wee test

 Urine Topic: Body parts (anatomy)

 Meaning Urine is a liquid that comes out of your body when you go to the toilet.
 Your kidneys make urine.
 It is mainly water, urea, creatine, salt, and other things our body doesn't need inside it.
 If you haven't had enough water to drink, the urine will be yellow.
 Otherwise, it will be clear.

 Similar words Wee; piss; pee

 Urticaria Topic: Skin (dermatology)

-Meaning Itchy rash with n red or dark bumps
+Meaning Itchy rash with red or dark bumps

 Similar words Hives

 Uterus Topic: Women's business

-See interpretation in Women's Rusiness section

 Uvula Topic: Body parts (anatomy) Meaning The uvula is the small, soft piece of flesh that hangs down at the back of your throat.
 Similar words - Vaccine Topic: General health words Meaning Vaccines make our immunity stronger.
 When you get a vaccination (a needle), part of a germ that normally causes sickness, is put in your body (with a needle).
 Only part of the germ is used so that you don't get sick from it.
 Your immune system (see definition of immune system) attacks it and remembers it.
 Because it remembers, if you catch the strong germ again, your immune system attacks and kills it so you don't get sick from it.
 If you are vaccinated against that germ, doctors say you are immune to it.
-Similar words Immunisation; immunise; needle; vaccination; vaccinate; jab Vagina Topic: Women's business See interpretation in Women's Business section ness section Vaginal discharge Topic: Women's business See interpretation in Women's Business section Valve (of the heart) Topic: Body parts (anatomy) Meaning that only oper way and stop lives inside the heart.
-They are small doors one way.
-They keep the blood flowing one it from flowing back again.
-When your heart doors open, and blood flows out to the rest
+Similar words Immunisation; immunise; needle; vaccination; vaccinate; jab Vagina Topic: Women's business See interpretation in Women's Business section